Did you know that constipation and magnesium levels can be related?

 Muscles and nerves are mobilised to push food through the digestive tract correctly.
 This is why constipation and magnesium can be closely related.
 Low magnesium could be slowing down this process and causing you typical IBS-C symptoms.

 The average adult should be consuming around 420 mg for men and 320 mg for women.
 Many of us are consuming less.
 We can be losing magnesium through poor digestion.
 And this can be affecting our general health and how we feel in general.

 Feeling constipated, tired, irritable or negative?

-You may have aready realised that stress and tension often aggravate IBS-C symptoms.
+You may have already realised that stress and tension often aggravate IBS-C symptoms.
 When you are stressed, magnesium is lost from the body into your urine.
 Maybe you are already having problems with digestion, thus reducing the amount you absorb.
 If you then lose what you do take into your system, you could find yourself with the symptoms of low magnesium levels.
 These can include feeling tired, irritable, negative and above all constipated.

 If you suffer from IBS-C, magnesium can help you become more regular.
 You may also feel less irritable and tired, so this is really worth trying.

 What you can do to boost your magnesium levels:

 1) Eat more magnesium-rich foods (ideally low in Fodmaps)

 You can improve your magnesium levels is by increasing the amounts you include in your diet.
 This way you will have a better chance of absorbing more into your body – even if your digestion is not optimum,